eclipse-tractusx/tutorial-resources/mxd/2_MXD_Setup.md

 ## Inspect terraform output

 After the `terraform` command has successfully completed, it will output a few configuration and setup values that we will need in later steps.
-Please note that most values will be different on your local system.
+Please note that some values will be different on your local system.

 ```shell
 Outputs: